-Animate CC enables you to create sprite sheet or texture atlas animations and export them for mobile apps and game engines.
+Animate enables you to create sprite sheet or texture atlas animations and export them for mobile apps and game engines.

 A sprite sheet is a bitmap image file that contains several smaller graphics in a tiled grid arrangement.
 By compiling several graphics into a single file, you enable Animate and other applications to use the graphics while only needing to load a single file.
 This loading efficiency can be helpful in situations such as game development where performance is especially important.